sebastianrosario/simplenetworkcheck/README.md

 # simplenetworkcheck
-Simplenetworkcheck is a shell script that checks default Linux networking settings like, IP, Mac Addresses and internet connectivity.
-This script also logs fail2ban ban/unban actions, open ports, and dns info at var/log/networkcheck.log or a specified directory that is passed into the command line argument.
+Simplenetworkcheck is a shell script that checks default Linux networking settings like, IP, Mac Addresses, internet connectivity, open ports, and dns info.
+This script also optionally logs fail2ban ban/unban actions, that is to say if fail2ban is installed.
+It saves the log by default at var/log/simplenetworkcheck.log or a specified directory that is passed into the command line argument.
+The script runs these specific commands because all modern Linux machines has these commands pre-packaged (except for fail2ban which is made optional).
+I focused on simple yet useful things to keep in a log.

 Download the script, chmod +x it and run it.